apioo/fusio/README.md

 # Installation

-It is possible to install Fusio either through composer or install it manually.
+It is possible to install Fusio either through composer or manually file download.
 Place the project into the www directory of the web server.

 ## Composer